Contagious Diseases Acts

-The Contagious Diseases Acts (CD Acts) were passed by the Parliament of the United Kingdom in 1864, with alterations and additions made by the Contagious Diseases Act 1866 (29 & 30 Vict. c.
+The Contagious Diseases Acts (CD Acts) were a series of acts passed by the Parliament of the United Kingdom.

+The Contagious Diseases Prevention Act 1864 (27 & 28 Vict. c.
+85) was the first, with alterations and additions made by the Contagious Diseases Act 1866 (29 & 30 Vict. c.
 35) and the Contagious Diseases Act 1869 (32 & 33 Vict. c.
 96).

+Contagious Diseases Prevention Act 1864

 In 1862, a committee had been established to inquire into venereal disease (i.e. sexually transmitted infections) in the armed forces.
 On the committee's recommendation the Contagious Diseases Prevention Act 1864 (27 & 28 Vict. c.
 85) was passed.
 The legislation allowed police officers to arrest women suspected of being prostitutes in certain ports and army towns.
 Since there was no set definition of prostitution within the act, the question was left to the police officer’s discretion, and women could be arrested even if there was no actual evidence of prostitution.
 The women were then subjected to compulsory physical examinations for venereal disease.

 If a woman was declared to be infected, she would be confined in what was known as a lock hospital until she recovered or her sentence was completed.
 Men suspected of frequenting prostitutes were not subjected to the same treatment of compulsory checks and confinement.
-The law was initially aimed at working-class women in towns near military bases, due to the concern that sexually transmitted infections were hampering Britain’s forces.
+The law was initially aimed at working-class women in towns near military bases, due to the concern that sexually transmitted infections were hampering Britain’s armed forces.
 The original act only applied to a few selected naval ports and army towns, but by 1869 the acts had been extended to cover eighteen "subjected districts".

-Because military men were often unmarried and homosexuality was criminalized, prostitution was considered by military authorities to be a necessary evil, so long as the spread of venereal disease could be contained.
+Because military men were often unmarried and sodomy was criminalized, prostitution was considered by military authorities to be a necessary evil, so long as the spread of venereal disease could be contained.
 The Contagious Diseases Prevention Act 1864 stated that women found to be infected could be interned in lock hospitals for up to three months, a period extended to one year with the Contagious Diseases Act 1869.
 These measures were justified by medical and military officials as the most effective means to shield men from venereal disease.
 However, no provision was made for the physical examination of prostitutes' male clientele, which became one of the many points of contention in a campaign to repeal the acts.